 The writing residency is a time for debate, brainstorming, questioning and verbal confrontation.
 It is a question of questioning the dramaturgy of the project, the possible writings around its theme, the technical means necessary for its realization, etc.

 The workshop – creation

-A co-residency is a co-habitation, or co-working of two or more artists working on their individual projects at the same time in the studio.
-Depending on the cases or possible collaborations, it can be a G.IN artist and an artist from elsewhere, or from another artistic discipline, or two or more G.IN artists.
-The idea here is to share a space by observing the effects of this co-habitation on each artist’s project.
-How the atmosphere, the objects, the universe of one project influences the other project and vice versa, without trying to combine them and without any obligation of result, but letting oneself be contaminated by the difference in approach and functioning of the others.
+Co-residency is a co-habitation, or co-working, of two or more artists working on their individual projects at the same time in the studio.
+How the atmosphere, the objects, the universe of one project influences the other project and vice versa, without trying to combine them and without any obligation of result, but by allowing oneself to be contaminated by the difference in the approaches and functioning of each other.

-In the spirit of forging links between artistic creation and everyday life, Garage29 offers Schaerbeek’s neighbours and residents the opportunity to host an artist in residence in their homes.
-The idea here is to take advantage of a different working environment, while sharing the living space and daily life of the inhabitants.
-Workshops, back houses, gardens, huts, garages, verandas, attics, lounges, some neighbours have unusual spaces to offer to the artists invited to observe and multiply the dialogues with their future public from the basis of their project which develops while remaining close to the people and societal realities.
+The neighbours and inhabitants of Schaerbeek welcome an artist in residence in their homes.
+Workshops, back houses, gardens, sheds, garages, verandas, attics, living rooms, some neighbours have unusual spaces to offer to the artists who are invited to observe and multiply the dialogues with their future public from the very beginning of their project.

 The open residency

 How to welcome and involve the audience in the creative process?
 We are looking for a public presentation formula, which is not necessarily the final form of the show, but where the audience is asked to give live feedback, appealing to their reactivity and spontaneity.

 The G.IN artists in 2020-2021